 We want to inspire you to leave your mark on the world.
 Know that you can achieve anything you set out to.
 No dream is unattainable.
 Dare to dream.
 Strive to really live your life doing what you really want to do.

 We share our data sets with the Indonesian government; providing critical data of our assessment of the zones within the Gili Matra Marine Recreational reserve to stimulate positive changes where necessary.
 We also source our data out to multiple local and international organizations and researchers to help combat data deficiency.
 Scientists still do not know a lot about the population dynamics and health of many species of sharks.

-Our data is helping to inform organizations like Shark-Base and eOceans to have an impact on shark conservation globally.
-We are creating an open access abundance data base available free to anyone who asks.
+Our data is helping to inform organizations like e-Oceans to have an impact on shark conservation globally.
+We are creating an open-access abundance database available free to anyone who asks.
 Getting this information to more people will help us in our fight to save the sharks of Indonesia.
-Because we believe a strong community of different individuals can make a bigger impact on marine protection than a single organization.”
+Because we believe a strong community of different individuals can make a bigger impact on marine protection than a single organization.